jeffreymew/Flask-React-Postgres/README.md

 This is starter code.

+## Running The Code

+1. Clone the reponsitory
+2. Import the project into your favorite editor (thats Visual Studio Code for us!)
+3. [TODO] Set y

 ## Contributing

 If you are interested in fixing issues and contributing directly to the code base,